Los Angeles Capital Management LLC Sells 20,385 Shares of Rimini Street, Inc. (NASDAQ:RMNI)

-Los Angeles Capital Management LLC trimmed its position in shares of Rimini Street, Inc. (NASDAQ:RMNI) by 7.1% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+Los Angeles Capital Management LLC cut its holdings in Rimini Street, Inc. (NASDAQ:RMNI) by 7.1% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 266,622 shares of the company’s stock after selling 20,385 shares during the period.
-Los Angeles Capital Management LLC owned about 0.31% of Rimini Street worth $2,573,000 as of its most recent SEC filing.
+Los Angeles Capital Management LLC owned approximately 0.31% of Rimini Street worth $2,573,000 at the end of the most recent reporting period.

 RMNI has been the topic of several research analyst reports.
+Alliance Global Partners cut shares of Rimini Street from a “buy” rating to a “neutral” rating and boosted their price target for the company from $10.00 to $10.50 in a research report on Thursday, November 4th.
 Zacks Investment Research cut shares of Rimini Street from a “hold” rating to a “sell” rating in a research report on Thursday, October 14th.
-Alliance Global Partners cut shares of Rimini Street from a “buy” rating to a “neutral” rating and boosted their price target for the company from $10.00 to $10.50 in a research report on Thursday, November 4th.
 Finally, Cowen cut shares of Rimini Street from an “outperform” rating to a “market perform” rating and reduced their price target for the company from $13.50 to $10.00 in a research report on Thursday, November 4th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and two have issued a buy rating to the company.
-According to data from MarketBeat, Rimini Street presently has a consensus rating of “Hold” and a consensus price target of $10.50.
+One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and two have assigned a buy rating to the company’s stock.
+According to MarketBeat, the stock currently has an average rating of “Hold” and a consensus price target of $10.50.

 NASDAQ:RMNI opened at $5.46 on Friday.
 The company’s 50 day moving average price is $6.61 and its 200-day moving average price is $7.88.
 Rimini Street, Inc. has a 52 week low of $5.25 and a 52 week high of $11.52.
 The stock has a market cap of $474.68 million, a price-to-earnings ratio of -17.61, a PEG ratio of 3.06 and a beta of 0.68.